liampc/100-days-of-code/log.md

 ## Day 24: Nov 3, 2020

 Had a lot of troubles while making models in django.
 I'm still getting used to creating models and linking their relationships.
 I also had problems when it comes to editing the models and migrating it, to the point that I had to delete the database, and its created migrations.

+## Day 25: Nov 5, 2020

+Watched a tutorial on vue, was able to start and incorporate using api in a very simple way.
+Also finished doing the models for my attendance project, althought I'm not very sure if it the final models.
+I was also able to display these models in APIs using django rest.
+Still figuring out how to make a dynamic table and save the data to django.